 For a fair comparison, we should cherry-pick the stock market.
 We only need to look at Facebook, Amazon, Apple, Netflix, Google and Tesla to observe incredible performance.

 The title of this post is used for its dramatic affect.
 Some investors do beat the market consistently.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us